 - Wortley Village:

-- This historical village is a 10-minute walk from the downtown and is known for its eclectic feel, which draws those residents looking for an artistic, diverse, and historical village feel.
+- This historical village is a 10-minute walk from London’s downtown.
+It is known for its eclectic feel, which draws those residents looking for an artistic, diverse, and historical village feel.

 - Old North:

-- If you enjoy living near parks, beautiful large mansions, mature trees, a winding Thames River, Western University, two beautiful hospitals, and numerous historical school districts, then Old North is for you.
+- Parks, beautiful large mansions, mature trees, and a winding Thames River are part of Old North.
+Western University, two beautiful hospitals, and numerous historical school districts are part of it.

 - Old East Village: